Python-SIP/sip/sphinx/c_api.rst

     .. cmember:: sipAccessFunc access_func

         This is the address of an optional access function that is called, with a pointer to this structure as its first argument.
+If its second argument is ``UnguardedPointer`` then it returns the address of the C/C++ instance, even if it is known that its value is no longer valid.
-If its ``int`` second argument is zero then it returns the address of the C/C++ instance.
-If the second argument is non-zero then the structure is being deallocated and any dynamic resources used by the access function should be released.
+        If the second argument is ``GuardedPointer`` then it returns the address of the C++ instance or ``0`` if it is known to be invalid.
+If the second argument is ``ReleaseGuard`` then the structure is being deallocated and any dynamic resources used by the access function should be released.
 If there is no access function then the :cmember:`sipSimpleWrapper.data` is used as the address of the C/C++ instance.
 Typically a custom meta-type is used to set an access method